 Remember, saturated fat is found in foods, and not all foods high in saturated fat will increase your risk of CVD.
 If we were to avoid foods that contain an undesirable nutrient, then there really wouldn't be much food left to choose from!
 Regular consumption of high saturated fat foods including fatty cuts of meat, butter, coconut milk and processed foods will produce these unwanted effects.
 Yet, other foods high in saturated fat such as cocoa and some dairy products like Greek yoghurt do not - this is likely down to other beneficial nutrients which stop or inhibit the action of saturated fat.

 Finally, trans fats, arguably the least contentious type of fat.
 It is widely accepted that trans fats should be avoided as much as possible.
 These are found in highly processed foods as they provide a desirable texture and taste, yet produce undesirable health effects such as reducing 'good' HDL-C, and increasing 'bad' LDL cholesterol.
 Trans fats have also been associated with numerous other health outcomes, and therefore should be restricted as much as possible.

 I hope this has explained in a little more detail the different types of fat found in food, and why not all fat is good or bad.
 Fat is an essential nutrient, but there are types of fat which we should aim to preferentially consume, and types of foods that contain different fats we should preferentially consume too!

 Joseph specialises in appetite regulation, weight loss and personalised nutrition.
 He is our associate nutritionist with the AfN & also works as a health coach looking at lifestyle factors that influence eating behaviours.
-View Josephs profile to request and book Joseph's expertise.
+Contact us to request Joe's expertise.